-Evil is a monumental study and multi-disciplinary research into some of humankind’s oldest and most persistent problems: violence, aggression and cruelty.
+Evil (1997) is a multi-disciplinary analysis of some of humankind’s oldest and most persistent problems: violence, aggression, and cruelty.

 About The Author: Roy Baumeister is an American social psychologist, professor and researcher.